Serru/MultiCobot-UR10-Gripper/doc/no_moveit/ENG/four_arm_no_moveit.md

 View the contents of the [ur10_4_gripper_controller_robotiq.yaml](https://github.com/Serru/MultiCobot-UR10-Gripper/blob/main/src/multirobot/four_arm_no_moveit/four_arm_no_moveit_gazebo/controller/ur10_4_gripper_controller_robotiq.yaml) file with the changes made.

 ##### :computer: Modification of the `Gazebo` *launch* file
-Now we have to change the *Launch* file to start the control of both robots in 'Gazebo'.
+Now we have to change the *Launch* file to start the control of both robots in `Gazebo`.

 ```bash
 cd ~/MultiCobot-UR10-Gripper/src/multirobot/four_arm_no_moveit/four_arm_no_moveit_gazebo/launch